 IngramSpark has a reputation for higher-quality print, though in the tests I’ve seen this distinction is unreliable.
-And they’re a pain in the ass to work with; you need to have your files designed exactly, whereas KDP is more accepting.
+And they’re a pain in the ass to work with; you need to have your files designed exactly, and (I think, still) pay a fee whenever you revise files, whereas KDP is more accepting.

 After print books, the other piece of the puzzle is how to get your ebooks out into the online marketplaces?

 Smashwords run by Mark Coker is one of the earliest self-publishing companies to distribute your ebook to the major retailers.
-Mark’s always been uncomfortable recommending services, but he does guide people through self-formatting their books to work with Smashwords conversion process.
+Mark’s always been uncomfortable recommending author services (because he’s a stand-up guy and knows the industry is full of scammy predatory companies), but he does guide people through self-formatting their books to work with Smashwords conversion process.